PX4/PX4-user_guide/en/advanced_config/esc_calibration.md

 The range of inputs to which an ESC will respond is configurable, and the default range can differ even between ESCs of the same model.

 This calibration updates all the ESCs with a fixed maximum (2000us) and minimum (1000us) PWM input from the flight controller.
-Subsequently all the ESCs/motors will respond to flight controller input in the same way across the whole input range.
+Subsequently all the ESCs/motors on the vehicle will respond to flight controller input in the same way, across the whole input range.

-Calibration is recommended for all PWM/OneShot ESCs that support it, and in particular for low cost models.
+Calibration using this tool is recommended for all PWM/OneShot ESCs that support it.

 :::note
+Calibration is particularly important for low-cost ESC, as they commonly vary a lot in their response to input.

+However it is also recommended for High-quality controllers.
-High-quality controllers come with a factory calibration and should all respond the same way.
+Even though these are factory calibrated and should all respond the same way, in practice the input range can differ.
-In practice the input range may differ even on high quality controllers because they may be have been manually recalibrated after leaving the factory, and that might not have been done correctly.
-Following manual calibration they might not respond in the same way as they did after factory calibration.

-Using this calibration tool is recommended, as it ensures that all ESCs behave exactly the same way.
+It is also possible that a controller has been manually calibrated after leaving the factory (and may no longer behave in the same way).
 :::

-:::note
+:::warning
-Some ESCs do not support such a calibration.
-They must come factory calibrated and should respond consistently out of the box.
+If you want to use an ESC that does not support this calibration, then you must choose an ESC that is factory calibrated and responds consistently out of the box.
-This has to be verified using [Actuator Testing](../config/actuators.md#actuator-testing).
-Jump to step 7 which is still important.
+This should be verified using [Actuator Testing](../config/actuators.md#actuator-testing).
+Jump to the [actuator configuration step (7)](#actuatorconfig_step) (which is still important).
 :::

 OneShot ESCs should be [configured to use OneShot](../peripherals/oneshot.md#px4-configuration) before calibration (you should calibrate the ESCs after switching, even if you have previously calibrated).